iAmWayneBenedict/chapters/README.md

 -   You can use this app like any other app but for the browser.
 You dont need any installation, you just need to download and create a shortcut to your desktop and you can now enjoy the app.
 -   This project intends to help the programmers whose just started programming and doesn't have stable internet connection to sustain YouTube consumptions.

+### :exclamation: Will be working on the full-blown application for android and windows within a few months. :100:

 ## :fire: New Features :fire:

 -   We have optimized the usage of CPU and RAM to allow usage on low-end computers